thecartercenter/nemo-docs/content/submitonline/submitonline.rst

 To submit a form online:

-1. Click on :guilabel:`Submit` in the menu bar.
+1. Click :guilabel:`Submit` in the menu bar.
 2. Select a form from the drop down list.
 3. Fill the form.
 4. Click :guilabel:`Save`.